-If the potential difference between the plates of a capacitor is increased by 0.1%, the energy stored in the capacitor increases by very nearly
+If the potential difference between the plates of a capacitor is increased by 0.1%, the energy stored in the capacitor increases by nearly:

-The intial energy stored in the capacitor ar potential difference V is E = 1/2CV2 when the p.d increased by ΔV, the energy stored is solving
+The intial energy stored in the capacitor C of potential difference V is

 The capacitance of a spherical conductor of radius R is

-When a charged particle moves in an electric field, if its electric potential energy decreases, its kinetic energy will increase.
-In other words, the total energy is conserved.
+When a charged particle moves in an electric field, its electric potential energy decreases, its kinetic energy will increase i.e. the total energy is conserved.